tnichols217/notes/ARTS 302/Readings/Ching/2 - Form.md

 #### Interlocking volumes

 - Volumes penetrate each others space
-- Does not need shared traits for the addition to be
+- Does not need shared traits for the addition to be felt